 Usage of the road climbed when the eastern portion was constructed in the 1980s, and in 1986 when the Crosstown was connected to Interstate 75 in Brandon ridership shot up almost 25%.
 Still, the road could not cover its own debt payments until 1995 - and it has covered those payments every year since.

 Until 2002, none of the trailblazers along this route showed Toll Florida 618, as this was a hidden designation.
 That changed with the creation of a newer reassurance shield and trailblazer.
-Currently, there are four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll Florida 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer (pirate) on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
+This led to four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll Florida 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer (pirate) on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
 The latter signage is the oldest.

 |Other Images - Toll Florida 618

 ||The trailblazer selected in 1975 for the Tampa Crosstown Expressway.
 Few of these signs remain in Tampa as most were replaced with the 2008-adopted sign or SR 618 shields.
 Photo taken 12/27/00.

 - "Expectations Rise for Expressway."
 The Tampa Tribune, March 1, 2006.

 - "Selmon link to I-4 nears completion."
 The Tampa Tribune, December 12, 2013.